bluego78/seervision/README.md

 ### `npm install`
 ### `npm start`

-##IMPORTANT: to avoid CORS Blocking the async calls to the service, please open the app in your broser disabling CORS.
+## IMPORTANT: to avoid CORS Blocking the async calls to the service, please open the app in your broser disabling CORS.
 Example for Chrome on Windows launch from START->RUN this command: chrome.exe --disable-web-security --disable-gpu --user-data-dir=C:\tmp

-# to test the app
+# To test the app

 Please run:
 ### `npm test`